bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## cargo registry

-The cargo application is essential for work with the rust language.
+The cargo application is essential for work with the Rust language.
 It maintains a local `cargo registry cache`.
 The registry index is git fetched from github.
 Path to an index file:
 `~/.cargo/registry/index/github.com-1ecc6299db9ec823/cache/re/ad/reader_for_microxml`

 ```bash